 The Cave and Basin Historical Site has several family-friendly paths great for hiking and biking.
 I prefer these trails for running and biking because they are flat, picturesque, and not as crowded as the more popular trails along the river and near the Banff Springs Hotel.

 However, every rose has its thorn.
 The trails are shared with the nearby horse stables.
 For the most part, the trails are split between a walking side and a horse side.
-Expect to dodge horse droppings along some sections and chewed-up conditions if it’s been muddy – which considering most of the trails are in a marshland is most of the time.
+Expect to dodge horse droppings along some sections and chewed-up conditions if it’s been muddy – which, considering most of the trails are in a marshland, is most of the time.

-If you can get past the horse droppings, some smelly and mud, the trails are great!
+If you can get past the horse droppings and some smelly mud, the trails are great!
 Oh, and bring bug spray.

 Cave and Basin Trail – 2.0 km (20 -30 minutes)